 The earliest apparent European rebec iconography is in the Catalan Psalter, c.
 1050 (see images on the right), a few decades before the first appearance of the word rebek in the early 12th century.
-Such iconography appears to show that the rebec had been in existence across western Europe since the 11th century, very near in time to the introduction of the rebab in the west.
-However, identification is not certain and caution is needed.
+This appears at first to show that the rebec had been in existence across western Europe since the 11th century, very near in time to the introduction of the rebab in the west.
+However, great caution is needed.

-Since the shape of the rebec was also one of the shapes of the vielle or medieval fiddle, it is virtually impossible to know in any given case whether a 3 string instrument in the shape of a rebec really is a rebec or is a vielle, since vielles sometimes had 3 (or 4 or 5) strings.
+The piriform (pear shape) of the rebec looks like one of the shapes of the vielle or medieval fiddle, distinguishable by the rebec having a bowl back and the vielle having a flat back, but such a visual difference is hidden in two dimensional images where only the soundboard is visible.
+It is therefore virtually impossible to know in any given case whether a 3 string piriform instrument is a rebec or a vielle, since vielles sometimes had 3 (or 4 or 5) strings.
 Corroboration from an accompanying text would settle the matter, but this is very rare in medieval iconography and, as we have seen, there is only one surviving contemporaneous mention of a rebek, which is itself problematic.
-It is therefore not possible to say whether the image in the Catalan Psalter is a rebec or a vielle.
+It is therefore not possible on this basis to say whether the image in the Catalan Psalter is a rebec or a vielle.
 The same would apply to the similar instrument in BL Arundel 91 (right), except that closer examination shows it to have 4 strings.
 If we work on the assumption that rebecs always had 3 strings – and all the available evidence suggests this – then the BL Arundel 91 instrument is a vielle.
 This identification is itself based on the assumption that the depiction of 4 strings is accurate, since there are only 3 pegs.
 Any individual example of instrument iconography of this period cannot be relied upon to be a true representation, as artists were concerned with impressions, not photographic accuracy, and different numbers of non-corresponding pegs and strings are common.
 Therefore, in this case, if we count the strings, it’s a vielle, but if we count the pegs, it may be a rebec.
 Frustrating, isn’t it?

-What we can say for sure is that the rebec body was carved from wood, since the northern European climate is too cold, damp and wet to produce the gourds the rebab was made from.
+What we can say for sure is that the rebec body was carved from wood, unlike the gourds the rebab was made from.
 This adaptation made the rebec very much like a bowed gittern: both have a bowl body carved from a single, solid piece of wood, scooped and chiselled out to produce a hollow shell.
-The rebec was usually played on the arm or under the chin, occasionally bowed on the knee facing forward in the old rebab style.
+The rebec was usually played on the chest or on the shoulder, occasionally bowed on the knee facing forward in the old rebab style.
 Jerome of Moravia described “rubeba” tuning in the 13th century as 2 strings a fifth apart, c and g, and the rebec was similarly tuned 3 strings a fifth apart, according to a much later source, Musica instrumentalis deudsch, 1529, by German music theorist Martin Agricola.

 The rebec hangs tenaciously on